dcsaorg/DCSA-JIT/doc/Module 9 part 1 - preparing an ETA-Berth.md

 The reader is assumed to:

  * Be familiar with JSON
- * Understand the `E -> R -> P` negotiation cycle covered in Module 4.
+ * Understand the "Estimated -> Requested -> Planned" (`E -> R -> P`)
+   negotiation cycle covered in Module 4.

+It is a bonus if you are also familiar with the Swagger spec of JIT as it has more contextual information about all the fields.

 ## Context of this document

-In this document, we will go over a small part of the DCSA JIT process.
-The document will cover a carrier sending out an `ETA-Berth`.
+In this document, we will go over a small part of the DCSA JIT process by showing how to send a timestamp, which is a mandatory part of all actors in the DCSA JIT process.
+To keep things simple and concrete, this document will cover a carrier sending out an `ETA-Berth`, which is the very first part of the DCSA JIT process.
+However, the concepts used in this document holds for all timestamps.

 The examples in this howto will use Evergreen Marine (`EMC`) as the carrier and the Eurogate (`EGH`) in Hamburg (`DEHAM`)